 Before you begin, there is one requirement to play FusionPlay Heroes – you need to have an Android Device which has NFC reading capabilities and is on Android 4.0.3 or higher.
 As I’m an Apple guy, I had to dig out my very old HTC phone from a number of years back which luckily met all of the criteria I needed.
 The application side isn’t anything fancy – it doesn’t have 3d graphics or any intense sequences – so as long as your phone has the above, it will run the app just fine – regardless of how old it is or how small the screen is (mine is about 3.5 inches!)

-There is a story which goes along with the FusionPlay Heroes card game, one which reminds me a little of Mortal Kombat if I’m being honest!
+There is a story that goes along with the FusionPlay Heroes card game, one which reminds me a little of Mortal Kombat if I’m being honest!
 The rather crazy, yet genius Dr. Sengenberg has been fiddling with the Large Hadron Collider within the CERN laboratory.
 As he was being devious, he caused the device to create tiny black holes which sucked in various people and creatures from throughout time and space.
 These beings materialised within the lab and Sengenberg decided to make this more entertaining by only allowing the last standing to return to home.
 That’s right – it’s Battle Royale in card format as our four unlikely heroes fight to the death in this rather sad tale of survival against their will!

 As with most card-based games (digital or physical), the story is presented in the insert which comes with the game but not brought up again at any point.
 The story is all for your own interpretation at the end of the day anyway as all it comes down to is a fight between the two heroes you choose.